Skip to main content

 High-pressure coolant (70+ bar) increases tool life by 50-100% for titanium

-💡 Titanium Machining Tips: Start with conservative parameters (70-80% of calculated values).
+Titanium Machining Tips: Start with conservative parameters (70-80% of calculated values).
 Listen for chatter and watch chip color - golden/silver chips indicate good conditions, blue/black chips mean excessive heat.
 High-pressure coolant is strongly recommended.

-Titanium Machining: Complete Guide 2026
+Titanium Milling Guide

 Why Is Titanium Difficult to Machine?